Alston and the North Pennines

 Places to stay in Alston range from hotels, guest houses and bed and breakfasts (B&Bs) to self catering cottages - many with great views and there's a Youth Hostel in the town.

 Alston has a good range of places to eat including hotels, pubs, tea rooms and cafes.

 Walking and Cycling

 Alston is an ideal walking and cycling centre with the Pennine Way passing through the town and great opportunities to get away from it all in the surrounding countryside.
 Alston has official Walkers are Welcome status.
-Ashgill Force and Thortergill Force (or Lady's Walk) are both near Garrigill and well worth a visit.
+Ashgill Force near Garrigill is well worth a visit.

 Things to do

 Take a ride on one of the lovingly restored steam and diesel engines on the South Tynedale Railway, a round trip from Alston to Kirkhaugh takes around 50 minutes through the beautiful scenery of the South Tyne valley.

 Visit The Hub Museum with its interesting local history and bygone transport collection.

 Follow the Alston Town Treasure Trail and take part in the areas first dedicated QR code Town Trail.
 Use your smart phone to scan the clues and then go hunting for more whilst discovering the history of the town.

 Skiing is available at Yad Moss (south of Garrigill - open only if there is sufficient snow.)